dbilgili/PlayVi/README.md

 Once you start a party, a public Spotify playlist is automatically generated for you along with a four-digit pin code to share with your friends so that they can join and contribute to the playlist.

-_When you create a party, you become the party admin and you have the privilige of being able to remove any song from the playlist._
+_When you start a party, you become the party admin and you have the privilige of being able to remove any song from the playlist._

 In the example screen below, a Spotify playlist named `cyanDaisy` is created along with the party pin of `6971`.